luigiselmi/flink-kafka-consumer/README.md

 as in the path used to create the index.
 Elasticsearch provides a web map server (WMS) that is used by default in Kibana.
 The defualt WMS doesn't allow to zoom beyond a certain level.
 A more detailed view can be achieved using other WMS like [Mundialis WMS](https://www.mundialis.de/en/ows-mundialis/).
-The default WMS can be changed in the 'Options' of the Tile Map visualization,  setting the new WMS url (e.g. http://ows.mundialis.de/services/service?) and the layer (such as TOPO-OSM-WMS).
+The default WMS can be changed in the 'Options' of the Tile Map visualization,  setting the new WMS url (e.g. http&#58;//ows.mundialis.de/services/service?) and the layer (such as TOPO-OSM-WMS).
 For further instructions on how to use Kibana please visit [Getting started with Kibana](https://www.elastic.co/guide/en/kibana/current/getting-started.html) to learn how to create different types of visualizations such as vertical bar charts, pie charts, tile maps and more.
-Check the format of the date used by Kibana and change in case it is different from the one used in your data.
+Check the format of the date used by Kibana and change it in case it is different from the one used in your data.

 ## License